Propagation of Chaos for reflecting diffusions with local-time dependent noise

-for any $s \in [t^*, t).$ We use the integral notation because the increments of $x_f$ are the increments of $f$ scaled by $\sigma(L(t^*))$, in such an interval, and because such a process is the stochastic integral when $f$ is replaced by Brownian motion.
-See Section \ref{sec:existence_of_sde}. \begin{remark} It follows from the Skorohod Lemma \cite[Ch.
-3.6C]{KaratzasShreve} that $L(t) = M^f(t)$ where $M^f$ is given in Definition \ref{defn:tau_f} below. \end{remark} \begin{defn} For $g \in C[0, T]$, define
+for any $s \in [t^*, t).$ We use the integral notation in \eqref{eq:integ_eq} because the increments of $x_f$ are the increments of $f$ scaled by $\sigma(L(t^*))$ in such an interval.
+Furthermore, when $f$ is replaced pathwise by a Brownian motion, the resulting process $(x_B + L, L)$ will be a strong solution to the pair $(Y, L)$ described in Theorem \ref{intro:th:sde_sigma_p}.
+We show this in Section \ref{sec:existence_of_sde}.